 - There are also Reformed or Calvinist Baptist denominations, like the Association of Reformed Baptist Churches of America.

 Baptists, who are also Calvinists, have grown in number and influence, especially in America.
-Well-known and well-liked pastors, speakers, and writers like Albert Mohler and John Piper have helped people understand embrace Calvinist teaching.
+Well-known and well-liked pastors, speakers, and writers like Albert Mohler and John Piper have helped people understand and embrace Calvinist teaching.
 (Also see Do All Denominations Go to Heaven?)

 Why aren’t there more Reformed Baptist denominations and churches?
 One reason Reformed Baptist denominations and churches aren’t larger is that people with Reformed or Calvinistic theological convictions are often comfortable in whatever Baptist church they attend.